andrtell/notes/javascript/modules.md

 _Scope_

-Top-level names in modules are private to the module (unless exported).
+Top-level names are private to the module (unless exported).

 ```html
 <script type="module">